johnkmzhou/cordova-create-react-app/README.md

 `cordova create tutorial com.example.tutorial Tutorial`

 Next copy the config.xml from your Cordova project to your Create React App project.
 The other files and directories in the Cordova project are not currently used in this tutorial but take note of them because you may make use of them as your project develops.
+For example, the `res` directory would be where you would place icons and splash screens.

 Next modify your index.js so it looks like:
 ```